morpho-org/metamorpho/README.md

 It can:

 - Revoke the pending timelock.
-- Revoke the pending guardian (in particular, it can revoke any submission of another guardian).
+- Revoke the pending guardian (which means it can revoke any attempt to change the guardian).
 - Revoke the pending cap of any market.

 ### Rewards